What is the Arizona Pediatric Psychiatry Access Line?

 We also have partnered with the Arizona Chapter of the American Academy of Pediatrics to provide free online trainings.

-APAL is for healthcare providers in Arizona - of all fields, in any setting - with questions about how to about how to address the mental health concerns of their pediatric patients.
+APAL is for healthcare providers in Arizona - of all fields, in any setting - with questions about how to address the mental health concerns of their pediatric patients.

 Excluding national holidays, (see specific dates here):

-There is no cost to utilize these services due to a grant from the Arizona Health Care Cost Containment System (AHCCCS).
-You are welcome to put in a collaborative care code to be reimbursed for your own time.
+There is no cost to either patient or provider to utilize these services due to a grant from the Arizona Health Care Cost Containment System (AHCCCS).
+You are welcome to bill for your additional time for consultation.

 One of our Clinical Navigators takes the initial call to collect some demographic data and to ensure that the patient is not facing a psychiatric emergency.
 The Clinical Navigator then connects the provider with a child and adolescent psychiatrist.
 The psychiatrist consults with the provider and gives treatment recommendations.
-Subsequently, the provider is transferred back to the Clinical Navigator who will help with additional resources as needed.
+A post-consultation email will be sent.

 We hope this will not happen often, but if it does, there are two options:

-We email treatment recommendations and resources to the provider.
+We email treatment recommendations and resources to you.

-No, all initial contact for case consultation must be made through the A-PAL phone line.
+No, all initial contact for case consultation must be made through the APAL phone line 888-290-1336.